Kernix13/beginner-git-commands/README.md

 git push -u origin master
 ```

-**Note**: You need to use `git push -u origin master` for the next commit only after the initial push.
+**Note**: You need to use `git push -u origin master` for the next commit only after the initial push (don't ask me why).
 After that just use `git push`, although I believe you could do `git push origin master` and it won't have a negative effect.

-## Clone an existing repo (when you created a repo WITH a README file)
+## Clone your own repo

-something here
+Why would you do this?

 ## Clone an existing repo (cloning a repo that is not yours)